The village is located in the Lower Monferrato, 12 km north of Asti, in the Valle Versa.

 The inhabitants are about 2,800 and the municipal territory is 20 Km².

 Castell'Alfero is part of the Comunità Collinare Monferrato Valle Versa.

-Its most important places: Country (historical center), Callianetto (residential area), Station (railway station, industrial zone and headquarter of the scholastic Istituto Comprensivo) and Noveiva (commercial center).
+Its most important places: Country (historical center), Callianetto (residential area), Station (railway station, industrial zone, and headquarter of the scholastic Istituto Comprensivo) and Noveiva (the commercial center).